jacobdensford/jacobdensford.com/fell/creating-a-character.md

 5-6|d6
 7-8|d8

-An attribute's value ranges from d4 to d12.
-You have **attribute points** (or AP) for each attribute consisting of as many points as the attribute's die.

 **Example character:** *Jane rolls and gets a d6 in BOD, a d8 in INT, and a d4 in WIL.
-She has a AP of 6 in BOD, 8 in INT, and 4 in WIL.*
+She gains 6 AP in BOD, 8 in INT, and 4 in WIL.*

 ## Backgrounds